Los Alamos National Laboratory: The Manhattan Project

-The work of the laboratory culminated in several atomic devices, one of which was used in the first nuclear test near Alamogordo, New Mexico, codenamed "Trinity," on July 16, 1945.
+The work of the laboratory culminated in Los Alamos assembling several atomic devices, one of which was used in the first nuclear test near Alamogordo, New Mexico, codenamed "Trinity," on July 16, 1945.
 The other two were weapons, "Little Boy" and "Fat Man," which were used in the attacks on Hiroshima and Nagasaki.
 The Laboratory received the Army-Navy "E" Award for Excellence in production on October 16, 1945.

 Post-war

+As the Cold War and its nuclear arms race began, Los Alamos remained central to the US effort.
+Under the "Super" program, Los Alamos physicists including Edward Teller and Stanisław Ulam developed of the world's first thermonuclear weapons, Greenhouse George and Ivy Mike.

 After the war, Oppenheimer retired from the directorship, and it was taken over by Norris Bradbury, whose initial mission was to make the previously hand-assembled atomic bombs "G.I. proof" so that they could be mass-produced and used without the assistance of highly trained scientists.
 Other founding members of Los Alamos left the laboratory and became outspoken opponents to the further development of nuclear weapons.

 The name officially changed to the Los Alamos Scientific Laboratory (LASL) on January 1, 1947.
 By this time, Argonne had already been made the first National Laboratory the previous year.
 Los Alamos would not become a National Laboratory in name until 1981.

 In the years since the 1940s, Los Alamos was responsible for the development of the hydrogen bomb, and many other variants of nuclear weapons.
 In 1952, Lawrence Livermore National Laboratory was founded to act as Los Alamos' "competitor," with the hope that two laboratories for the design of nuclear weapons would spur innovation.
 Los Alamos and Livermore served as the primary classified laboratories in the U.S. national laboratory system, designing all the country's nuclear arsenal.
 Additional work included basic scientific research, particle accelerator development, health physics, and fusion power research as part of Project Sherwood.
 Many nuclear tests were undertaken in the Marshall Islands and at the Nevada Test Site.
 During the late-1950s, a number of scientists including Dr. J. Robert "Bob" Beyster left Los Alamos to work for General Atomics (GA) in San Diego.

 Three major nuclear-related accidents have occurred at LANL.
 Criticality accidents occurred in August 1945 and May 1946, and a third accident occurred during an annual physical inventory in December 1958.

+Los Alamos physicist Samuel T. Cohen is sometimes regarded as the father of the neutron bomb.

 Several buildings associated with the Manhattan Project at Los Alamos were declared a National Historic Landmark in 1965.

+As the demand for detailed simulation of nuclear explosions grew, Los Alamos became involved in the origins of supercomputers.
+Los Alamos was one of the first users of the IBM 7030 Stretch in the early 1960s, and of the Cray-1 supercomputer in 1976.